Poorchop/hexchat-scripts/twitch-autoemote/README.md

 Notes:
 ======
-I have combined this script with my [forked version] (https://github.com/PoorDog/plugins/blob/master/HexChat/twitch.py) of [TingPing's twitch.py] (https://github.com/TingPing/plugins/blob/master/HexChat/twitch.py) script.
-Use that script instead if you want a more comprehensive twitch experience.
+Use [TingPing's twitch.py script] (https://github.com/TingPing/plugins/blob/master/HexChat/twitch.py) for a more comprehensive twitch experience.

 Thanks to [TingPing] (https://github.com/TingPing) and [GermainZ] (https://github.com/GermainZ) for help with some syntax and implementation.